jieyangumn/jieyangumn.github.io/index.md

 ## News

 - **[Jue.
-2024]** Our paper about Knowledge-guided machine learning is published in Postharvest Biology and Technology.
+2024]** Our paper about mitigating model uncertainty in fruit quality control using knowledge-guided machine learning is published in *Postharvest Biology and Technology*.
+- **[Jan.
+2024]** Our paper about large-scale winter wheat mapping using agricultural harvester trajectory is published in *Computers and Electronics in Agriculture*.

 ## Publications